redfieldchristabel/laravel-dockerize/README.md

 - **cli variants** 🖥️: `/usr/local/bin/docker-entrypoint-cli.sh` runs `php` with your command (e.g., `php artisan queue:work`).
 - **fpm variants** 🌐: `/usr/local/bin/docker-entrypoint-fpm.sh` starts PHP-FPM.

 These entrypoints handle setup (permissions, PHP config) and run `composer install` on first startup, ensuring dependencies are ready.
 In development, the `/var/www/vendor` mount speeds up `composer update`.
 In production, only `/var/www/vendor` is mounted for security (see Production Deployment).
-For safety, all images run as the non-root `laravel` user by default, following best practices for Laravel and PHP-FPM.
-Most apps don’t need a custom entrypoint! 😊
+Most Laravel apps don’t need a custom entrypoint! 😊

 ### Docker Best Practices 🐳

-We adhere to Docker best practices for clean, efficient containers:
+We follow Docker best practices for clean, efficient containers:
 - **One Process Per Container** ✅: Each container runs a single process (e.g., PHP-FPM, queue worker, scheduler), with dedicated containers for `app`, `queue`, and `scheduler` for optimal isolation and scalability.
-- **Unified Logging** 📜: Laravel and PHP-FPM logs are redirected to Docker’s stdout, making log management easy with `docker logs`.
+- **Unified Logging** 📜: Laravel and PHP-FPM logs are redirected to Docker’s stdout, simplifying log management with `docker logs`.

 ## Getting Started 🎬